ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ### Setting up Elastic Stack
 The elastic stack comprises of the following components.

 1. Beats - Multiple agents that ship data to logstash or elasticsearch.
-In our context, filebeat will ship the ballerina logs to logstash.
-Filebeat should be a container running on the same host as the ballerina service.
+In our context, filebeat will ship the Ballerina logs to logstash.
+Filebeat should be a container running on the same host as the Ballerina service.
 This is so that the log file (ballerina.log) can be mounted to the filebeat container.
 2. Logstash - Used to process and structure the log files received from filebeat and send elasticsearch.
 3. Elasticsearch - Storage and indexing of the logs received by logstash.
 4. Kibana - Visualizes the data stored in elasticsearch